homiak/waterdragon/README.md

-# Draigh-uisge means in Scottish Gaelic a Water Dragon.
+# Dragan-uisge means in Scottish Gaelic a Water Dragon.

 **Water Dragons:** This mod introduces three types of Dragons — the Pure Water Dragon, the Rare Water Dragon, and the Scottish Dragon.
 Each has some unique abilities, such as creating healing water and glowing at night.